Are you looking for fun things to do in Bude? This guide has over 15 activities for all ages!

 Bude Sea Pool

-During the Russian Revolution, Bude Castle was a place of refuge for Russian princes and some of the Tolstoy family, who evacuated Russia after the Russia revolution.
+During the Russian Revolution, Bude Castle was a place of refuge for Russian princes and some of the Tolstoy family, who evacuated their homeland after the revolution.

 In the latter 20th century, Bude Castle was turned over to the council and was the magistrate’s court and the library for a brief period.
 However, since 2007, it has been the town’s interesting and compelling heritage centre.